FraL96/Italian_Inside_Milestone3/README.md

 The Coronavirus pandemic, kept us all in our houses for more than a year.
 Many people had to find a way to cope with this new reality.
-Someone found a new hobby, others started to study a new language and still others decided to make plans for the future.
+Some found a new hobby, others started to study a new language and some others decided to make plans for the future.
 I, honestly, did all of them, but something that many of the people I know did, is cooking; to experiment with new recipes and organize theme dinners with their household.

 While [Googleing](https://www.google.com/) new recipes I discovered how difficult it is to find an authentic recipe.
 Many are just modified versions of the genuine one, with extra fats and less flavours.